autocontracts/permissioned-blocks/README.md

 Demo Highlights:

+- Grant access rights to digital content
-- 100% privacy of smart contract functional state information.
+- Transfer ownership of digital contract (Land Title in this demo)
 - Max throughput of 10,000 transactions per second (using [Tendermint](https://tendermint.com/) consensus engine).
 - No gas processing fees.
 - Decentralised solution using a folk of [IPFS](https://ipfs.io/) for the secure storage of smart contract state information.